jcs-legacy/API_Reference_Template/README.md

 All the api components will be search under `./website/ScriptReference/api` directory.
 The manual components will be search under `./website/Manual/doc` directory.
-Make all the API references into a HTML files then the server should acknowledge the changes and display it in the webpage.
+Make all the API references into a MD files then the server should acknowledge the changes and display it in the webpage.